 Understanding Claims-Based Security

-So what will you allow your user to do?
-This most-likely depends on the role the user has in your organisation.
+What is a given user allowed to do in your application?
+This most-likely depends on the role that user has in your organisation.

 This role is now represented with claims.
 In this chapter you will get a better understanding why claims are

 better than roles, and how claims are transmitted in a secure way as tokens.

 - Representing the user